What is CFA? Full Form & Course Details

 CFA, also known as Chartered Financial Analyst (Full Form), is one of the most sought-after professions in the field of finance.
-If your inclination lies toward investment management, you are sure to master it efficiently by pursuing this course.
-However, let us inform you beforehand, that clearing CFA isn’t for the fainthearted.
+If your inclination lies toward investment management, you’re sure to master it efficiently by pursuing this course.
+However, let us inform you beforehand, that clearing the CFA course isn’t for the fainthearted.

-If you’ve made up your mind or are still deciding whether to pursue CFA or not, we’re about to simplify this course for you with exam pattern, syllabus, and fees.
+If you’ve made up your mind or are still deciding whether to pursue the CFA or not, we’re about to simplify this course for you with exam pattern, syllabus, and CFA course fees structure.

 Course Name | Chartered Financial Analyst |